notatestuser/jqualityvis/README.md

 JQualityVis
 ===========

-Visualises the results of static software metrics on parsed source code across a whole project.
+JQualityVis is a software quality analysis framework that allows engineers to visualise the results of static software metrics on parsed source code.